 - Environmental management and compliance, including regulatory inspections, investigations and enforcement;

-- Natural resource management and development (including mining and aggregate operations);
+- Natural resource management and development (including mining and aggregate resource operations);

 - Endangered species approvals;